A Guide to Sake Ware: Choosing Sake carafe, Choko and Recommended Items

 ○After the Meiji period

-In the Meiji period, tea ceremony masters and businessmen began to collect sake cups from all over the country, and the large and deep ones came to be called ``Guinomi''.
+In the Meiji period, tea ceremony masters and businessmen began to collect sake cups from all over the country, and the large and deep ones came to be called "Guinomi".

 During the Showa period, sake brewing changed to low-priced, mass-produced products due to post-war material shortages.